Qualification / Validation / Commissioning

 • Analytical Methods

-The word validation is sometimes widened to incorporate the concept of qualification.
+The word validation is sometimes broadened to incorporate the concept of qualification.

-Requirements to qualification and validation are stipulated in Annex 15 to EU GMP Guidelines:
+Requirements for qualification and validation are outlined in Annex 15 of the EU GMP Guidelines:

 “A quality risk management approach should be applied throughout the lifecycle of a medicinal product.
 As part of a quality risk management system, decisions on the scope and extent of qualification and validation should be based on a justified and documented risk assessment of the facilities, equipment, utilities and processes.
 Retrospective validation is no longer considered an acceptable approach.
 Data supporting qualification and/or validation studies which were obtained from sources outside of the manufacturers own programmes may be used provided that this approach has been justified and that there is adequate assurance that controls were in place throughout the acquisition of such data.”